mech/Notes/HR/jobline.md

 **Jobline is a simple app.
 Don’t overcomplicate it.**

 Enterprise system is a complex, adaptive system.
 It cannot be understood by reductionism.
 One one single person can understand the whole system.
 It will have emergence behaviours.
 You cannot stop that behaviours.

+> Today my Jawbone is a fairly basic data collection device.
+It knows that I walked 8,000 steps and slept too little, but it doesn't drive me to action other than providing me with a visualization of the data.
+In the Age of Context this will change, as larger and larger data sets of sensor data, combined with other data combined with intelligent analytics allows data to become actionable.

+## Microservices

+* Client API
+* Talent API - Candidate, BIO, Resume/CV
+* ATS API - Applicant, Application, Pipeline
+* Billing API
+* Employment API

+Candidate in ATS bounded context is called Applicant.
+Don't ever create a God object for a single Candidate and try to write Applicant's behaviors in it.

+Be smart about your boundaries.
+Boundaries are explicit.
+Bounded Context.

 **1 week non-office remote days**